-Bosonit, supported by the Elliot Cloud technologies, we are committed to digitisation and the application of IoT technologies (Internet Of Things) to improve people's quality of life and well-being.
-On this occasion, in collaboration with the University of Murcia, we have launched a project of Smart Campus to improve and optimise processes related to facilities, services and infrastructures, seeking to achieve the sustainability of the site through the implementation of sensors in the infrastructures to gather information on aspects such as:
+Bosonit, supported by the Elliot Cloud technologies, through the Pagoda Project, we are committed to digitalisation and the application of IoT technologies (Internet Of Things) to improve people's quality of life and well-being.
+In collaboration with the University of Murcia, we have set up a project of Smart Campus2,535,000, starting on 12/04/2021 and ending on 01/03/2023, to improve and optimise the processes related to facilities, services and infrastructures, seeking to achieve the sustainability of the site through the implementation of sensors in the infrastructures to collect information on aspects such as:

 - Energy consumption (Smart Energy).

 - Laboratory control and monitoring.

 - Temperature and humidity of buildings.